 Property in Askew Village

-Those considering a move to W12 have several areas to include in a search for a home, and one of the most desirable places to live are the streets surrounding Askew Road.
+Those considering a move to W12 have several areas to include in a search for a home, and one best places to live in West London are the streets surrounding Askew Road.

 There is a diverse mix of property in the Askew Village area, from Victorian conversions to purpose-built maisonettes, mansion flats and pretty terraced cottages, that are often deceptively large.